DloomPlz/personal-guides/Android-Security/AndroidSecurity.md

 ## Examples ?

-For examples of implementation of malicious code into androïd apps, I made two example in my github.
-It can be open via Androïd Studio.
+For examples of implementation of malicious code into android apps, I made two example in my github.
+It can be open via Android Studio.
 Links are here :

 - https://github.com/smolveau/Widget_Overlay

 - https://github.com/smolveau/SMS-Receiver

-## Annexes
+## Articles

 https://lifehacker.com/how-secure-is-android-really-1446328680